 What is the spiritual fruit of each Sorrowful Mystery?

-The fruits (virtues) of the Sorrowful Mysteries, as given by the USCCB, are: The Agony in the Garden — Obedience to God's Will; The Scourging at the Pillar — Mortification; The Crowning with Thorns — Courage; The Carrying of the Cross — Patience; The Crucifixion and Death — Sorrow for our Sins.
+The fruits (virtues) of the Sorrowful Mysteries, as given in the Dominican tradition, are: The Agony in the Garden — God's Will Be Done; The Scourging at the Pillar — Purity; The Crowning with Thorns — Reign of Christ in Our Hearts; The Carrying of the Cross — Patient Bearing of Trials; The Crucifixion and Death — Pardoning of Injuries.

 What is the First Sorrowful Mystery?